 When you’re car camping, you’ll want to stay connected to friends and family.
 Of course, during the day, you’re able to charge your devices in your phone, however, at night, you won’t be able to.

 Thus, you’ll want to keep a rechargeable battery ready to use for your device.
 It’ll be able to fully charge your device while you sleep so it’s ready for the morning.
+For the best solar backpack, check out our earlier article on this topic.

 Car activities for children